Ooelaine/Ooelaine.github.io/_pages/about.md

 &nbsp;
 &nbsp;

-## I read and write international law theories and histories, sometimes with a focused interest on China and the wider region.
+## I read and write international law theory and history, sometimes with a focused interest on China and the wider region.
 &nbsp;
 &nbsp;
 &nbsp;